 Supported by the AAA-ICDR Foundation, the “Democracy Innovations for Better Public Meetings” project is working to make official public meetings more civil, deliberative, and productive.
 The Center will help communities implement better engagement practices in public meetings and hearings, measure the progress of these efforts through a Civility Index, and scale the emerging tools, practices, and lessons through a national network of local leaders.

 The “Healthy Democracy Landscape” mapping project will identify, categorize, and quantify existing organizations, networks, and funding streams within the American democracy space.
 In late 2023, we’ll release a graphic, compelling website that allows users to explore the ecosystem of organizations, coalitions, networks, and funders promoting healthy democracy.
+This project is supported by Howard Konar and Sandy Gottesman.

 For the second year, we’re organizing an event for legislators from different countries to learn from each other about innovative ways to engage with their constituents.
 Last year’s forum brought parliamentarians from Argentina, Brazil, Germany, and the European Union to Capitol Hill to meet with Members of Congress.
 The Global Innovations in Democracy exchange will take place again this fall.